 Delhi fire tragedy: building owner and his manager arrested

-Delhi Police on Sunday arrested building owner Rehan and his manager Furkan in connection with the Anaj Mandi fire incident, which claimed 43 lives.

-He was booked by police under IPC sections 304 (culpable homicide not amounting to murder) and 285 (negligent conduct with respect to fire or combustible matter).
+The Delhi Police on Sunday arrested the owner of the building along with his manager in connection with the Anaj Mandi fire incident here in which 43 people were killed.
+The owner, identified as Rehan, was booked under sections 304 (culpable homicide not amounting to murder) and 285 (negligent conduct with respect to fire or combustible matter) of the Indian Penal Code, police said.

+His manager has been identified as Furkan.
+They were both arrested from the national capital, they said.
+The four-storey building housed several illegal manufacturing units and was functioning without fire safety clearance, fire officials said.

+According to police, during questioning it was found that Rehan had the major chunk of ownership of the building and had rented it out to others.
+His brothers are also being questioned as it is suspected that one of them co-owned the building.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)